Airtable/apps-wikipedia-enrichment/README.md

 # Wikipedia enrichment app

-This example app finds extracts and images from Wikipedia for records in your base and saves the information back to your base.
+This example app finds and extracts text and images from Wikipedia for records in your base and saves the information back to your base.

 The code shows: